 If you are entitled to receive an accommodation, primary consideration will be given to the accommodation you request.
 If the requested accommodation is not provided, the Court may offer an alternative.

-Generally five days' notice is required to review accommodation requests.
+Generally, five days' notice is requested to review accommodation requests.
 However, all requests will be addressed promptly and in accordance with ADA requirements.

 NOTE: Snohomish County Superior Court may also utilize informal approaches to providing accommodation.
 For example, some assistive devices may be available upon request.